 The Bravery of the Hellfighters and Company C

-In the Helfighters’ last major offensive in the Meuse-Argonne in September, 1918 Company C was said to have taken “hideous and continuous casualties”.
+In the Helklfighters’ last major offensive in the Meuse-Argonne in September, 1918 Company C was said to have taken “hideous and continuous casualties”.
 At least eight men were wounded, many of them severely: Sgt.
 Alfred Adams and Privates Robert Green, Robert DeGroff, Merritt Molson, Wlbur Putnam, Clarence Sickles and William Vedder.
 It was during this push that the Hellfighters captured the key German position in the French town of Sechault.
 In October Privates Robert Blackwell, Albert Johnson and George Walker were wounded.

 Cpl.
 Robert Degroff described the last push: